 Rick Holden (1989-92 and 93-95) was a member of the Latics most successful team ever which went to Wembley for the first time.
-A great crosser of the ball (get it in early) who provided skills, excitement and goals.
+A great crosser of the ball (get it in early!) who provided skills, excitement and goals.
 Holden played one game for Burnley, then spent two seasons at Halifax and two at Watford before his move to Oldham.
 Tricky Ricky then made a big money move to Manchester City, for whom he made 50 appearances scoring three goals.
-He gained a degree in 'Human Movement' and became the player/coach/physiotherapist for the Isle of Man International team where he also turned out for, and later coached, the local Peel team.
-Rick was assistant manager with Andy Ritchie at Barnsley and the duo gained promotion to the Championship.
-Rick now runs a physiotherapy on the Isle of Man along with being head coach of the national team.
+He gained a degree in 'Human Movement' and became the player/coach/physiotherapist for the Isle of Man International team where he also turned out for the local Peel team.
+Rick has written several books and is now a partner in his own publishing company Wibble Publishing

 David Holt (1974-80) was a popular defender who cost the Latics a record fee of £25,000 (plus Tony Bailey) when he signed from Bury.
 David made his debut against Sheffield Wednesday in 1974 and made 399 league appearances, 155 of them for Athletic.
 He usually wore the number 6 shirt but later teamed up as a number 3 alongside Ian Wood.
 He scored 11 goals in his career.
 Holt owned a plastics company in Haslingdon and then emigrated to start a new life in New Zealand where began a postal courier business.
 Unfortunately David had a heart attack and was found dead behind the wheel of his van in October 2003.
 He was 51.